JeetMehta99/Tokenization-and-Stemmers/Desktop/infort/Readme.md

 ### 4. port_stemmer()

 This function is the third part of the assignment where we had to implement stemming(i.e. reduce the word to stem word) and hence the name port_stemmer.
-To avoid overstemming and understemming care has to be taken.
+To avoid overstemming and understemming care has to be taken. <br />
-To make it as good as possible, we have another `stem_dict` var which takes care that we don't run into the mainstream error of stemming.
+To make it as good as possible, we have another `stem_dict` var which takes care that we don't run into the mainstream error of stemming. <br />
 `PorterStemmer()` module, comes from the NLTK library.

 ### 5. find_stats()